fizalihsan/fizalihsan.github.io/source/technology/java-collections.md

   * Access elements has constant time
   * Insert/update/delete at the tail is cheap - constant complexity
   * Insert/update/delete  at the head is expensive - linear complexity (everything to the right from the update position must be moved to the right for insertions and to the left for removals)
-  * cost of array size doubling???
-* CPU-cache friendly collection due to being backed by an array (unfortunately, not too friendly, because contains Objects, which are just pointers to the actual objects).

 ### LinkedList